VishGit3002/Real_Time_Chat_App/README.md

-ChatGPT
-You said:
-Make a good readme.md for real time chat app
-ChatGPT said:
-Here’s a clean, professional README.md template for your Real-Time Chat Application (MERN + Socket.IO).
-I kept it polished but beginner-friendly, so recruiters and collaborators will get a clear idea of your project:

 💬 Real-Time Chat Application
 A real-time chat application built with the MERN stack and Socket.IO, allowing users to send and receive messages instantly.